looten/yocto-qemu-playground/poky/documentation/sdk-manual/working-projects.rst

 .. image:: figures/sdk-makefile-flow.png
    :align: center
-   :width: 70%

 The main point of this section is to explain the following three cases regarding variable behavior:

--  *Case 1 --- No Variables Set in the Makefile Map to Equivalent Environment Variables Set in the SDK Setup Script:* Because matching variables are not specifically set in the ``Makefile``, the variables retain their values based on the environment setup script.
+-  *Case 1 - No Variables Set in the Makefile Map to Equivalent Environment Variables Set in the SDK Setup Script:* Because matching variables are not specifically set in the ``Makefile``, the variables retain their values based on the environment setup script.

--  *Case 2 --- Variables Are Set in the Makefile that Map to Equivalent Environment Variables from the SDK Setup Script:* Specifically setting matching variables in the ``Makefile`` during the build results in the environment settings of the variables being overwritten.
+-  *Case 2 - Variables Are Set in the Makefile that Map to Equivalent Environment Variables from the SDK Setup Script:* Specifically setting matching variables in the ``Makefile`` during the build results in the environment settings of the variables being overwritten.
 In this case, the variables you set in the ``Makefile`` are used.

--  *Case 3 --- Variables Are Set Using the Command Line that Map to Equivalent Environment Variables from the SDK Setup Script:*
+-  *Case 3 - Variables Are Set Using the Command Line that Map to Equivalent Environment Variables from the SDK Setup Script:*
    Executing the ``Makefile`` from the command line results in the environment variables being overwritten.
 In this case, the